Friday, March 01, 2013

 Explanation's Best of Burque 2012 Poet: Hakim Bellamy and Best Comedian: Sarah Kennedy

 2012 Best of Burque Poet: Hakim Bellamy

-From the Alibi: Bellamy is not just one of our most beloved young wordsmiths—he’s a contemporary Renaissance man, cross-pollinating his lyrical work with pursuits in film, theater, journalism, music, youth education and community activism.
+From the Alibi: Bellamy is not only one of our most cherished youthful scholars—he's a contemporary Renaissance man, cross-pollinating his melodious work with interests in film, theater, news coverage, music, youth instruction and group activism.

 Lettuce Sarah Kennedy!

 From the Alibi: Readers adore Sarah Kennedy for her easygoing, observational, reliably silly brand of amusingness.
 We concur: This woman must be a standout amongst the most agreeable individuals we've seen in front of an audience.
 Look at an example of Sarah beneath.